tournepivoine/shinpokered-fr/README.md

 - Fixed the white flash on screen transitions when playing on GBC
 - Improved the tile block replacement function (improves cinnabar gym lag)
 - Minor tweaks to saving/loading code
+- Adjusted intro and title screen and palettes slightly in JP red & green for accuracy

 #Bugfixes